datanav/docs/technical/hubspot-webcrm.rst

      - "string"

-HubSpot Product to Webcrm Products
+HubSpot Product to WebCRM Products
 ----------------------------------
-Every HubSpot Product will be synchronized with a Webcrm Products.
+Every HubSpot Product will be synchronized with a WebCRM Products.

-Once a link between a HubSpot Product and a Webcrm Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Product and a WebCRM Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Product and a Webcrm Products:
+The following properties are synchronized between a HubSpot Product and a WebCRM Products:

 .. list-table::
    :header-rows: 1

    * - HubSpot Product Property
-     - Webcrm Products Property
+     - WebCRM Products Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - properties.hs_cost_of_goods_sold
      - ProductCostPrice
      - "string"